Without the shield or loud branding, an early GT4 feels almost undercover.

 People look twice — but that's just fine.

-One of the most surprising parts of owning an early Dino is how quietly it moves through the world.
+One of the most surprising parts of owning an early model of the Dino 308 GT4 is how quietly it moves through the world.

 Without the familiar Ferrari shields, without the prancing Cavallino stamped everywhere, the GT4 often slips past unnoticed — at least for a moment.